UmarFarooqui/ML_Algorithms/tree_based_algorithms/README.md

 ML algorithms which build decision trees from training data.

 Tree based algorithms can be of two types:
-1. Decision tree learning algorithms

-They build a single decision tree.
+1. <u>Decision tree learning algorithms.</u>  They build a single decision tree.

-2. Ensemble learning algorithms

-They build multiple decision trees and combine their results.
+2. <u>Ensemble learning algorithms.</u>  They build multiple decision trees and combine their results.

 ### How decision tree learning works:
 It works by choosing a feature which divides the training data into homogeneous subsets and applies this criterion recursively.